Making Green Bean Extract Beverages at Home

 Delicious Green Bean Drinks

-The basically vegetable taste of the extract pairs well with sharp and acidic fruit flavors.
+The basic vegetable taste of the extract pairs well with sharp and acidic fruit flavors.
 Our favorites are cranberry and/or citrus fruits.
 Here are a few recipes to get you started:

-- Green Coffee Mojito: 4oz GBE, 3oz crushed ice, juice of 1/2 lime, 5 fresh mint leaves, sweetener to taste (such as cane sugar syrup)–be sure to muddle (roughly stir) the ice with the mint leaves, as bruising the leaves will release their minty deliciousness into your beverage
+• Green Coffee Mojito: 4oz GBE, 3oz crushed ice, juice of 1/2 lime, five fresh mint leaves, sweetener to taste (such as cane sugar syrup)–be sure to muddle (roughly stir) the ice with the mint leaves, as bruising the leaves will release their minty deliciousness into your beverage

 You can also enjoy the green bean extract as a stock for cooking rice, as a soup ingredient, or for other creative uses.

-The extract will stay fresh for 2-3 days in the fridge if it stays continuously cold, or you can freeze it for weeks of storage.
+If it stays continuously cold, the extract will stay fresh for 2-3 days in the fridge, or you can freeze it for weeks of storage.

-We hope this guide makes the process of selecting beans and making beverages from them easy and fun.
+We hope this guide makes selecting beans and making beverages from them easy and fun.

 References